jasonmejia/JasonMejia/README.md

 I was born in Brasil.
 I moved to USA years ago where I have been living since then.
-I am Educational Assistant at High School.
+I am Spanish Science Instructor at High School.
-I have B.S. in Genetics from University California Davis After that I continued towards my Master in Science in Cell and Molecular Biology at San Francisco State University.
+I have Bachelor of Science in Genetics from University California Davis After that I continued towards my Master in Science in Cell and Molecular Biology at San Francisco State University.